microsoft/react-native-code-push/README.md

 ### Plugin Installation (iOS)

-In order to accomodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:
+In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:

 1. [**RNPM**](#plugin-installation-ios---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.